Introduction

 95% Reduction in Slipping & Hoof Problems at McLaggan Farm

-Lance McLaggan contacted NumatAGRI for rubber matting in his herringbone shed.
-After witnessing cows beginning to slip coming in and out of the shed...
+Lance McLaggan contacted NumatAGRI for rubber matting after witnessing cows beginning to slip coming in and out of the shed.

 Further Case Studies